 - An infrared sauna stimulates the body’s natural sweating ability.
 This deep heat relaxes and tones muscles, especially after rigorous excercise.

-When figuring out how to build a sauna at home, first decide if you want it to be inside or outside.
-Indoor saunas can be created by converting a storage closet or a small bathroom.
-As long as you have access to a 120v for your heater or infrared lights, you could also build a sauna from scratch in a basement, garage or even an attic.
-Electric heater saunas and infrared saunas are the best for indoors.
+When figuring out how to build a sauna at home, first decide if it will be inside or outside.
+Indoor saunas can be created by converting a storage closet or small bathroom.
+As long as you have access to a 240 volt service for your heater or infrared lights, you could also build a sauna from scratch in a basement, garage or even an attic.
+Electric heater saunas and infrared saunas are best for indoors.

-Outside, a sauna can be added to a deck or porch or it could be a separate structure.
+Outside, a sauna can be added to a deck or porch or built as a separate structure.
 Wood-burning and steam options are ideal for outdoor locations.
 Here’s some things to know about how to build a sauna outdoors:

 - Use a solid, level foundation.
 Opt for wood since concrete or other cold surfaces can affect heating.